Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Analysis and results

-The onset of the zonal flow can be observed in the time series of the horizontal and vertical rms velocities, $\langle u^{2} \rangle^{1/2}$ and $\langle w^{2} \rangle^{1/2}$, respectively, where $\langle \cdot \rangle$ denotes the average over the entire domain.
-As an example, we show in Fig. \ref{fig_v_f_time} the temporal evolution of $\langle u^{2} \rangle^{1/2}$ and $\langle w^{2} \rangle^{1/2}$, for all cases using $F_0/F_{\rm crit}=5.4$.
+Figure \ref{fig_v_f_time} shows the temporal evolution of $\langle u^{2} \rangle^{1/2}$ and $\langle w^{2} \rangle^{1/2}$ for different $Pr$ using $F_0/F_{\rm crit}=5.4$.
 We observe that during the early evolution, both rms velocities increase with time having roughly the same magnitude.
 This is expected since in this stage the convection zone grows and the fluid flow is dominated by cellular motions.
-However, once the instability that triggers the zonal flow arises, there is a large increase in $\langle u^{2} \rangle^{1/2}$, and a substantial decrease in $\langle w^{2} \rangle^{1/2}$, meaning that a significant fraction of the work done by buoyancy forces is transformed to kinetic energy but enhancing mainly the horizontal fluid motions.
+However, once the tilting instability begins to operate, $\langle u^{2} \rangle^{1/2}$ increases significantly and $\langle w^{2} \rangle^{1/2}$ suffers a substantial decrease.
+As we show previously. this behaviour means that a significant fraction of the work done by buoyancy forces is transformed to kinetic energy but enhancing mainly the horizontal fluid motions.
 Note that for $Pr\leq 1 $, the time series of the rms velocities exhibit oscillations or bumps, whereas for $Pr=7$ it does not.
-The difference in the behaviour of the rms velocities distinguish between the bursting and non-bursting regime of the system.
+The difference in the behaviour of the rms velocities distinguishes the bursting and non-bursting regimes of the system.

 The bursting and non-bursting regimes have substantial differences in the vertical transport.
-These differences are more clear when we look into the time series of the heat flux averaged over the whole domain, which in dimensionless form is given by
+These differences are more clear when looking into the time series of the heat flux averaged over the whole domain

-where the first and second terms correspond to the convective and diffusive heat flux, respectively.
+where the first and second terms correspond to the flux carried by convective motions and diffusion, respectively.
 Figure \ref{fig_fh_time} shows time series of the ratio $\langle F_H \rangle/F_0$ for all our simulations.
 We observe for all the cases that as the convection zone grows, the convective contribution to the heat flux increases with time and dominates the magnitude of $\langle F_H \rangle/F_0$.
-Once the zonal flow arises and is strong enough to disperse convective plumes and reduce the vertical kinetic energy, $\langle F_H \rangle/F_0$ decays.
+Once the zonal flow arises and becomes strong enough to disperse convective plumes and reduce the vertical kinetic energy, $\langle F_H \rangle/F_0$ decays.
 The subsequent evolution of the heat flux is different depending on $Pr$.
 For the cases $Pr \leq 1$, the vertical transport occur through discrete bursts whose intensity and frequency increase with $Pr$.
 Each burst is separated by a quiescent phase in which $\langle F_H \rangle/F_0 \approx 15-20\%$ of its value before the onset of the zonal flow.

 Figure \ref{fig_burst} shows the different stages of a burst.
 In the quiescent phase (a), convective plumes are constantly dispersed by the zonal flow.
 This flow suppresses convective instabilities until it has decayed sufficiently for convective plumes to appear again (b) and the fluid suddenly overturns (c).
 The fluid is energized by buoyancy and circulation motions, but once again, kinetic energy is transferred to the zonal flow, convective plumes get dispersed, and a new quiescent phase begins (d).